vivaria/edisonrul.ing/docs/source/cards/d/darksea-float.md

 ### Card Rulings

-●This effect will activate even if this card is destroyed by a card effect while face-down.
-DARKSEA RESCUE ●If the Synchro Summon is negated, you don't draw 1 card.
+*   This effect will activate even if this card is destroyed by a card effect while face-down.
+DARKSEA RESCUE
+*   If the Synchro Summon is negated, you don't draw 1 card.